bbauska/JS-svg/README.md

 grid.set({ filter: 'url(#colourise)' });
 </pre>

-This should result in a grayscale grid.
-Next, we want to choose a color to mix into it, and for this, we'll use the feFlood primitive.
-Between the feColorMatrix primitive and the last line where we apply the filter, add the following code:
+<p>This should result in a grayscale grid.
+Next, we want to choose a color
+to mix into it, and for this, we'll use the feFlood primitive.
+Between the feColorMatrix primitive and the last line where we apply the filter, add the following code:</p>

 <pre>
 // <i>Set a flood colour.</i>